commontime/com.commontime.cordova.insomnia/README.md

 #### Important if using across both Andorid and iOS:

 Due to platform limitations on iOS the plugin's behavior is limited to enabling or disabling background running when the app is dismissed by the user when pressing the home button.
-But compared to Android, this plugin can <b>not</b>:
+But compared to Android, when using this plugin on an iOS device it <b>can not</b>:

 * Restart the app if killed off by the user or OS
 * Start the app after the device has booted up after being powered down